ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

   - Create a test that sends arbitrary text input and verify the response
 - Create a /query/local_duckdb endpoint using a local duckdb worker (python subprocess) for debugging
   - Create a test that send a trivial SQL and verify response
-- Create a /generate-ui endpoint that translates user prompt to UI code; return example UI code for now

 Frontend: